 Whenever completing a task you set out to do like washing the dishes, congratulate yourself on a job well done.
 Only you know the strength and willpower it takes to overcome ordinary challenges and it shouldn't go unnoticed, much less by you.

-You may gradually be able to take on more tasks as time goes on and that's why it's especially important to track your progress with a journal or online blog to see how far you've come.
+You may gradually be able to take on more tasks as time goes on and that's why it's especially important to track your progress with a journal or health blog to see how far you've come.

 Put these suggestions into practice and move from coping with your disability to thriving with it!